28mm/blast-radius/README.md

 [_Blast Radius_](https://28mm.github.io/blast-radius/),
 which hasn't been actively maintained since 2020.

 It is a work in progress and is not guaranteed to be bug free.
+Please feel free to contribute!

 ----------------------------------